QuantEcon/lecture-python-intro/lectures/commod_price.md

 Our path of attack will be to seek a system of prices that depend only on the current state.

+(Our solution method involves using an [ansatz](https://en.wikipedia.org/wiki/Ansatz), which is an educated guess --- in this case for the price function.)

 In other words, we take a function $p$ on $S$ and set $p_t = p(X_t)$ for every $t$.

 Prices and quantities then follow